Ciela-Institute/caustics/README.md

 ![tests](https://github.com/polairis-space/caustic/actions/workflows/python-app.yml/badge.svg?branch=mvp-dev)

 The lensing pipeline of the future.
-This branch (`mvp-dev`) is for developing the minimum viable version of caustic.
+This branch (`dev`) is for active developement of caustic.
+This is where feature branches are merged until a stable version is reached, which can then be merged with the `main` branch.

 ## Installation